slabstech/gaganyatri.com/_posts/10days/2019-07-12-day-08-dont-eat-me.md

 ---

-Every day, do something nre,
+Every day, do something more,

 Expand your horizons.